Sign in to wowOwow

 Nia Vardalos, the famous, “My Big Fat Greek Wedding” actress, was there, slim and citing giving up cheese as her salvation.
 “I decided it was the devil!” said Nia.
 She has also turned her back on many years of vegetarianism.
 She merrily said, “Now I’m a steak and martini girl.”
 And Vardalos, too, is cutting back.
 Her entire Oscar-week wardrobe cost her only $300.
 She said, “I’m going to have to provide a college education for my daughter.
 In light of the recession, I thought this was a good way to start to contribute.”

 Asked his picks for the big night, the host, Mr. Guber, once a powerhouse Columbia titan, said: “Slam dunk for ‘Slumdog Millionaire!’
-It is the quintessential non-Hollywood film from the way it was financed, to the studio passing and then buying, then selling it to its competitor … It was an unknown subject matter not close to the heart of the American audience.
-And yet the ‘Slumdog’ arrow found its way to the heart of our culture.”
+It is the quintessential non-Hollywood film from the way it was financed, to the studio passing and then buying, then selling it to it’s competitor… It was an unknown subject matter not close to the heart of the American audience.
+And yet the ‘Slumdog’ arrow found it’s way to the heart of our culture.”

 Mr. Guber was not alone in predicting a “Slumdog” sweep,” but this was as good a summing up as I’ve heard.